 Sales of our products outside of the United States are subject to foreign regulatory requirements that vary widely from country to country.
 In addition, the FDA regulates exports of medical devices from the United States.
 While the regulations of some countries may not impose barriers to marketing and selling our products or only require notification, others require that we obtain the marketing authorization of a specified regulatory body.
 Complying with foreign regulatory requirements, including obtaining registrations or marketing authorizations, can be expensive and time-consuming, and we may not receive regulatory authorizations, clearances or approvals in each country in which we may plan to market our products or we may be unable to do so on a timely basis.
-The time required to obtain registrations or marketing authorizations, if required by other countries, may be longer than that required for FDA de novo classification, clearance or approval, and requirements for such registrations and marketing authorizations may significantly differ from FDA requirements.
-If we modify our products, we may need to apply for additional regulatory authorizations before we are permitted to sell the modified product.
+The time required to obtain registrations or marketing authorizations, if required by other countries, may be longer than that required for FDA de novo classification, clearance or approval, and requirements for such registrations and marketing authorizations before we are permitted to sell the modified product.
 In addition, we may not continue to meet the quality and safety standards required to maintain the authorizations that we have received.
 If we are unable to maintain our authorizations in a particular country, we will no longer be able to sell the applicable product in that country.